 Earnest money is an important part of the home buying process.
 It helps prove to the seller that you are a committed (earnest) buyer, and it helps fund your down payment at closing.
+If you’re looking for more ways to make money, check out the best online stock trading.
+It must be stated then investing in stocks without knowledge can be very risky.
+For that reason, you should look into finding expert support that can help you make more informed choices with your investments.
+Stocktrades might be able to do this for you.
 This check, along with your check for the option period, are submitted with your offer to begin the process of buying a home.
 The earnest money check is made payable to the title company that will be closing the transaction, while the option money check is made out directly to the seller.
 Earnest money is also known by some other names in other locations: good faith deposit is one of the most common.
 If a buyer were to default on the contract, this money could possibly be retained by the seller as part of the “buyer’s non-performance” clause according to the terms of the contract.

 Common practice in the Austin area is for earnest money to be roughly 1% of the sales price of the property.
 For example, on the purchase of a $300,000 house, a common amount of earnest money would be $3,000.
 However, there really are no rules and a seller could request additional earnest money or a buyer could offer less and the contract would be perfectly acceptable.
 Each offer and negotiation is different, so there are many factors that could play in to determining an amount.